This post was originally published on February 9, 2015.

-The shrilling sound of a continuously beeping security system is enough to drive anyone crazy.
-A power outage, faulty wiring or bad alarm batteries can all be the culprit behind this nuisance.
+The shrill sound of a continuously beeping security system is enough to drive anyone crazy.
+A power outage, faulty wiring or bad batteries can all be the culprit behind this nuisance.

-The following is a how-to guide for silencing your house alarm system.
-If beeping persists, contact your vendor’s local office for service and support.
+Below, we outline a step-by-step guide for appropriately silencing your alarm system.
+If beeping persists, contact your vendor’s local office for professional service and support.

 Step One: Make Sure a Risk Isn’t Present

 Check your security panel and other sounding devices (i.e. smoke and carbon monoxide detectors) to ensure that the beeping is not caused by a legitimate risk, such as an intrusion, fire or carbon monoxide leak.

 If you think the triggered alarm could have been caused by a serious threat, confirm with your alarm company’s monitoring center or contact with the appropriate authorities immediately.

 Step Two: Change Batteries

 Check your batteries.
 Most systems continuously beep to alert you that batteries need to be changed.
 This is true for both security panels and detectors.
 Go through your home, and test all batteries associated with your security system using a battery tester.
 Do this on a regular basis so your home security system is always working properly.

 If faulty or dead batteries are not the cause, try to silence your alarm.
 Most standard systems will allow you to stop the beeping using one of the following methods: